Software-Defined X-Ray Imaging

 How the Multi-Beam Architecture Works

-The system uses cold field-emission emitters instead of thermionic filaments.
+The system uses Multi-beam technology instead of thermionic filaments.

 Electrons are extracted through quantum tunneling, eliminating heat generation and enabling dense emitter arrays within a single tube.